louislarry/terraform-aws-spa/README.md

     __Answer:__

     It's a bug.
-Just re-run `terraform apply` and you should be be fine the second time.
+Please re-run `terraform apply` and you should be be fine the second time.

 ## LICENSE